Good News from the US, Not So Great from Central and Eastern Europe

 Hungary is a European country, a member of the European Union, and, seemingly, a progressive one.
 Or better said, it was.
 In recent years, though, Hungary’s legislature passed quite a few laws that EU leaders have warned that has the potential to undermine democracy.

-One of the latest pieces of controversial legislation was pushed through the Hungarian parliament in May, dealing a major blow to the LGBTQ community.
+One of the latest pieces of controversial legislation passed by the government-controlled parliament is a bill that prohibits schools from teaching about the existence of LGBTQ people.

 Romania is one of the countries where same-sex relationships are subject to a lot of controversies.
 Although it does have laws banning hate speech, discrimination, and exclusion, incidents involving these happen to this day.
 In 2018, a referendum was held to redefine marriage as “a union between a man and a woman” in the country’s constitution – it failed because of a historically low turnout (only about 21%, with a minimum of 25%) even though people had two days to cast their vote.